dcl-2017-04/curriculum/docs/spatial-basics.md

 #> 2 POLYGON((172.639053344727 -...
 South.Island  150444467051
 ```

-(`st_area()` returns an object with units, which is annoying to work with.
-I used `as.numeric()` to convert to a regular numeric vector)
+`st_area()` returns an object with units (i.e. *m*<sup>2</sup>), which is precise, but a little annoying to work with.
+I used `as.numeric()` to convert to a regular numeric vector.

 Geometry
 --------

+The geometry column is a list-column.
+You'll learn more about list-columns later in the course, but in brief, they're the richest and most complex type of column because a list can contain any other data structure including other lists.

-The geometry column is a list-column, and it's worthwhile to pull out one piece so you can see what's going on under the hood:
+It's worthwhile to pull out one piece so you can see what's going on under the hood:

 ``` r
 str(nc$geometry[[1]])